preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 .. image:: provisioning-templates-edit-delete.png

-When editing a template, the same options as when creating a Template is available, see below.
+When editing a Template, the same options as when creating a Template is available, see below.

 Create a Provisioning Template
 *********************************